TnExperts/crypto-investment-solana-nft/README.md

 | Logout                                                                                                                  |
 | Mint an NFT                                                                                                             |

-## 🗂 Trello
+## 🗂 GitHub Kanban

-I'm using Trello to plan and organize different stages of this project.
+I'm using GitHub Kanban to plan and organize different stages of this project.

-You can view public my Trello board [here](https://trello.com/b/eemmONte/trading-app).
+You can view public my GitHub board [here](https://github.com/tapabratadey/crypto-trading/projects/1).

 ## 🧪 Technologies Used